MITLibraries/docker-cantaloupe/README.md

     docker build --build-arg CANTALOUPE_VERSION=<desired version> -t cantaloupe .

+_Note:_ if you want to build a version other than 4.0.3 or 4.0.2 you will need to supply a Cantaloupe properties `template` and `defaults` file in the `configs` directory.
+These files should be named with the Cantaloupe version you are interested in building.
+If the version you need is close to one of the supplied version files, you can probably just copy that file and edit as appropriate.

-To build the latest version of Cantaloupe from source, use the following:
+To build the latest development snapshot of Cantaloupe, use the following:

-    docker build --build-arg CANTALOUPE_VERSION=latest -t cantaloupe .
+    docker build --build-arg CANTALOUPE_VERSION="dev" -t cantaloupe .

 If the upstream Cantaloupe project is broken, you can also build a last known good commit (or a previous tag or working branch).
 To do this, supply a `COMMIT_REF` argument with a commit hash, tag, or branch name:

-    docker build --build-arg CANTALOUPE_VERSION="latest" --build-arg COMMIT_REF="437a72d7" -t cantaloupe .
+    docker build --build-arg CANTALOUPE_VERSION="dev" --build-arg COMMIT_REF="437a72d7" -t cantaloupe .

 ### Run the container